 - Consider contributing to your partner’s super account.
 This can provide a handy boost to your combined retirement savings pool.

-An extra bonus with this strategy is you will earn yourself a tax offset of up to $540 you can claim against your tax bill.
+An extra bonus with this strategy is you may earn yourself a tax offset of up to $540 you can claim against your tax bill.

 Make a personal super contribution